EU eases sanctions on Myanmar leaders after reforms

 Earlier this month, the European Union said it would open a representative office in Myanmar to manage aid programmes and promote political dialogue.

+Suu Kyi, a former political prisoner who was freed in 2010, has reversed her stance on boycotting Myanmar's army-dominated political system following the reforms and has agreed to stand in the April polls.

+The lifting of sanctions could lead to Western investment in oil, gas and other sectors to compete with Myanmar's neighbours, especially India, Thailand and China.

-The United States has decided to upgrade diplomatic ties with Myanmar as a result of its reforms and is considering lifting its sanctions if April's elections are fair and open.
+The United States has decided to upgrade diplomatic ties with Myanmar as a result of its reforms and is considering lifting its sanctions if the by elections are fair and open.